Death of the Soul

 "Fine.
 As we don't know when this'll happen besides soon, we need a plan to thwart the demons attack that suits," Chakotay said.
 "What do we know?"
 Most of the staff didn't respond, they didn't have anything.

-Jessie looked a little uncomfortable, "yeah that parts not important.
-The part that gets me is why Duncan was there too."
+Jessie looked a little uncomfortable, "the part that got me was why Duncan was there too."

-"Everyone had melee weapons already, which is odd," James said.
+"Everyone also had melee weapons already, which is odd," James said.

 Chakotay growled quietly.
 "Isn't it obvious?
 Now that we know about this we're going to be arming the crew."